 The Drawing Room with the Jemaster open fire behind the firescreen.

 Altogether, Parnacott House is a peaceful, elegant, gentle place.
 My wife and I are here to help should you need us.
-When letting our home, we retreat to Parnacott' earliest incarnation - a lovely cob-walled cottage, ciirca 1580, with its own walled garden - on the eastern end of the 17th Century Devon long house section.
+When letting our home, we retreat to Parnacott's earliest incarnation - a lovely cob-walled cottage, circa 1580, with its own walled garden - on the eastern end of the 17th Century Devon 'long house' section.
 You can see from maps that we are just 20 minutes from the beach and the South West Coastal Footpath.
 We have lots of information leaflets, books and booklets on Devon and Cornwall, and masses of OS maps for you to make use of.
-There are super surfing beaches at Widemouth and at Bude itself, also to the north at Northcott Mouth, Duckpool and Sandymouth; lifeguards are on duty during the main season.
-We provide bodyboards, buckets and spades, windbreaks and shrimping nets.
+There are super surfing beaches at Widemouth and at Bude itself, also to the north at Northcott Mouth, Duckpool and Sandymouth; RNLI lifeguards are on duty during the main season.
+We provide a few bodyboards, some buckets and spades, a windbreak and shrimping nets.
 A cautionary deposit is payable, and our arrival time on a Friday is anytime after 4.30pm.
-Dogs - two at any one time - are welcome but there is a samll additional charge for each dog.
+Dogs - two at any one time - are welcome but there is a small additional charge for each dog.

 The sitting/breakfast room.
 The Clearview stove is going nicely.

 The Kitchen - with the electric range cooker in the shot.